SomaiaElbaradey/Outlet-Of-Art-MEAN/README.md

 ## About The Project

 ## App Functionality
-Outlet of Art provides many functionalities to the registered user, app guest and app admin:
+Outlet of Art provides many functionalities to the app guest, registered user and app admin:

  <ul>